Blac Chyna’s Bid To Adopt Kardashian Name Officially Denied

 Blac Chyna and Rob Kardashian, however, have had a tumultuous relationship so far.

 The couple got engaged in April last year after a three-month romance.
-They broke up in February, and around that time Chyna moved out of the home they shared together, taking their four-month-old daughter with her.
+They broke up in February, and around that time Chyna moved out of the home they shared together, taking their 4-month-old daughter with her.

 A Snapchat video of the two taken on Saturday seems to confirm that the two have reconciled.